"You will know the truth, and the truth will make you free."

 Balance: Allegiance to the Flame & Obedience

 The Seeker balances Allegiance to the Flame and Obedience.
 Allegiance to the Flame is his commitment to truth—he follows understanding wherever it leads.
-Obedience is his humility before mystery—his willingness to be taught and surrender preconceptions.
+Obedience is humility before mystery—willingness to be taught and surrender preconceptions.

 Allegiance without obedience becomes fundamentalism: rigid, closed to correction, using truth-seeking to justify arrogance.
 The Extremist (active shadow) becomes rigidly attached to ideas and loses flexibility to learn.